 Rolling Stone, 1970

 At over seven minutes, Hey Jude was the longest single ever to have topped the British charts.
-Its lengthy fade-out purposefully lasted one second longer than Richard Harris’ MacArthur Park, a hit earlier in 1968.
+Its lengthy fade-out brought the song's length to over seven minutes, perhaps inspired by Richard Harris' MacArthur Park, a hit earlier in 1968.

 We recorded Hey Jude in Trident Studios.
 It was a long song.
 In fact, after I timed it I actually said, 'You can't make a single that long.'
 I was shouted down by the boys - not for the first time in my life - and John asked: 'Why not?'
 I couldn't think of a good answer, really - except the pathetic one that disc jockeys wouldn't play it.
 He said, 'They will if it's us.'
 And, of course, he was absolutely right.